 In the clinic setting, children can be followed regularly to provide ongoing support and symptom management, as well as continuity and coordination of care.

 In the home setting, through our Home Supportive Care Program, our nursing and social work services are available for some patients who have significant care needs and difficulty coming to be seen in the clinic setting.
-The nurse care coordinator can function as a hub for communication and care coordination.
+The nurse care coordinator functions as a hub for communication and care coordination.
 Click here for our Home Supportive Care Program brochure.

 We recognize that it takes special people to parent a medically fragile child, and we believe that hope can sustain you through the difficult times.
 The Supportive Care team promises to hold that space of hope as we walk alongside your family, working to ease your burdens and help you navigate the journey through serious childhood illness.

 Hospice care is also available through a joint program of Rady Children’s Hospital-San Diego and Scripps Health.

 In the News